knhash/knhash.github.io/_posts/2024-06-01-explore-lookalike.md

 What about the users who have not interacted yet, who are just dipping their toes into the platform or just haven't gotten active enough to learn anything from their behavior?
 These users are called cold and sparse users.
 They're like the new kids on the block, and traditional recommendation systems often struggle to figure out what they might like because, well, they don't have much to go on.

 Enter **Lookalike Modelling**.
-It's kind of like when you meet someone new and realize they have similar tastes and interests as your best friend.
+It's similar to when you meet someone new and realize they have similar tastes and interests as your best friend.
 Lookalike modeling works on the same principle – finding users who share similarities in behavior and preferences to make predictions about what they might enjoy.

 The hypothesis is two-fold:
 - one, the users are not _that_ unique, and their characteristics can be grouped together by their attributes.